 - Community.
 Focus the internal communication department to build a sense of community.
-The internal communication function should take the time to understand employee diversity and backgrounds so it’s able to foster a culture that makes everyone feel safe and connected.
+Improving the internal communication function should take time to understand employee diversity and backgrounds so it’s able to foster a culture that makes everyone feel safe and connected.

 Tips to improve internal communication

 Here are some ways to improve internal communication in your organization:

 - Align your strategy to what matters.
 Again, make sure that your strategy revolves around what is important to strategic goals.
 Your internal communication success depends on getting leadership involved.